Highlands Hotel

 The Highlands Hotel, formerly known as Maxims Genting between 2015 and 2020, is one of the seven accommodations in Genting Highlands, Ulu Selangor, Selangor, Malaysia.

 It is a 4-star hotel, and it houses the Maxims Club.
-It also houses the Genting Skyway upper station, the cable car ride station that links to the lower station located near Gohtong Jaya.
+It also houses the upper station of Genting Skyway, one of the two gondola lifts in Genting Highlands that links to the lower station located near Gohtong Jaya.

 History

 The hotel started operations as the Highlands Hotel.
 Later, it was renamed to Maxims Genting, after taking over the name of the current Genting Grand Hotel.
 In August 2020, Genting Group announced that it would be reverted to Highlands Hotel, ceasing Maxims Genting's name and Genting Reward members were notified on the 1st of September 2020.

 Hotel

 Highland Hotel Genting Highlands currently has 845 rooms and is exclusive for casino guests only.
 The hotel is located at the far end of Genting Highlands connected via Genting Grand.

 In 2018, Maxims received a 'recommended' accreditation while its sister hotel, the adjacent Genting Grand was awarded with a 4-star rating from Forbes Travel Guide Star Ratings.